-Our graduates continue their active, engaged literary and educational lives after USD.
+Our graduates continue their active, engaged literary and educational life after USD.
 M.A. graduates have gone on to work for non-profit organizations, in the publishing industry, in higher education and some go on for further graduate study.
-Recent M.A. students have continued their studies at Notre Dame, University of Iowa, University of New Mexico, Washington University (St. Louis), and SUNY-Buffalo.
+Recent M.A. students have continued their studies at Notre Dame, University of Iowa, University of Minnesota, University of New Mexico, Washington University (St. Louis), and SUNY-Buffalo.
 Our program helps our Ph.D. students to land the academic and non-academic positions they seek.
 Below, we’ve highlighted some of our graduate students’ recent placements and accomplishments.

 Ryan Allen (Ph.D., 2009) is an associate professor of English and writing at Briar Cliff University, where he also serves as the nonfiction and Siouxland editor for The Briar Cliff Review.